simoninireland/epyc/doc/experiment.rst

 ----------------------------

-The :term:`results dict` is the structure returned from running an :class:`Experiment` using :meth:`Experiment.do`.
-The structure has three top-level keys:
+The :term:`results dict` is the structure returned from running an :class:`Experiment`.
+The dict has three top-level keys:

 .. autoattribute:: Experiment.PARAMETERS
    :annotation: